-4. developing an understanding of the protocols surrounding the retelling and sharing of stories recognising that Aboriginal languages and Torres Strait Islander languages have been maintained and passed down through generations by an oral tradition of storytelling, performances, songs and viewing Country/Place as text recognising that Elders are the ideal primary source of language knowledge and that archived documentation or recording of Elders is often necessary as a way of rebuilding [Language] 7. considering why learning an Aboriginal and/or Torres Strait Islander language is important notice that people use language in ways that reflect cultural identity AC9L2F2U05 considering why learning an Aboriginal and/or Forres Strait Islander language is important understanding the purpose and significance of Welcomes to Country/Acknowledgements of Country sharing experiences of viewing or participating in Welcomes to Country/Acknowledgements of Country noticing how respect for Elders, community members and Country/Place is built into [Language] celebrating significant dates and understanding the reasoning behind the event, for example, NAIDOC week exploring the concept of collective identity, including symbols, flags, and items of traditional clothing recognising the relationship between language, place, and family in the formation of identity, for example, visiting a local meeting place and understanding the significance of it throughout the generations recognising significant symbols and features in the language and culture, for example, in song, visual design dance moves
+- · · · · · · · · · · · · · · · · · · · recognising that Aboriginal languages and Torres Strait Islander languages have been maintained and passed down through generations by an oral tradition of storytelling, performances, songs and viewing Country/Place as text recognising that Elders are the ideal primary source of language knowledge and that archived documentation or recording of Elders is often necessary as a way of rebuilding [Language] 7. considering why learning an Aboriginal and/or Torres Strait Islander language is important notice that people use language in ways that reflect cultural identity understanding the purpose and significance of Welcomes to Country or Acknowledgements of Country AC9LRF2U05 2. sharing experiences of viewing or participating in Welcomes to Country or Acknowledgements of Country AOSEN 2000 noticing respectful behaviors in the presence of visiting Elders and/or community members and during visits to important sites 4. noticing how respect for Elders, community members and Country/Place is built into [Language] 5. celebrating significant dates and understanding the reasoning behind the event, for example, NAIDOC week 6. exploring the concept of collective identity, including symbols, flags, and items of traditional clothing recognising the relationship between language, place, and family in the formation of identity, for example, visiting a local meeting place and understanding the significance of it throughout the generations recognising significant symbols and features in the language and culture, for example, in song, visual design, dance moves